Know Before You Go

 Other Things to Know

 - The Howling Coyote Gift Shop operates an outdoor gift kiosk in lieu of indoor shopping.

 - You may bring your own stroller but none are available to borrow on site.

 We are committed to the health and safety of our visitors, volunteers, staff and animals.
 Please help us keep everyone safe by following the posted instructions and following directions from our staff.
 There is an inherent risk of exposure to COVID-19 in any public place where people are present.
 COVID-19 is an extremely contagious disease that spreads through person-to-person contact and can lead to severe illness and death.
 By visiting Squam Lakes Natural Science Center, you voluntarily assume all risks related to exposure to COVID-19.

 Can I leave and come back the same day?

 After I purchase my reservation and enter, will my time be limited or restricted?

-I have free passes.
+I have free passes or use of a library membership.
 Can I use them?

 Will you be open if it is raining?